EIT-team/Mesher/examples/neonatescalp/readme.md

 # Neonate scalp from CAD to Mesh

 This example shows how to use the MESHER using a surface model `.stl` from a CAD application.
-This method was used to mesh the tanks in [this paper](https://doi.org/10.1088/1361-6579/aa6586).
+This method was used to mesh the tanks in [this paper](https://doi.org/10.1088/1361-6579/aa6586), see [Head Tanks](https://github.com/EIT-team/Tanks) for 3D printable versions.
 This requires MATLAB and `iso2mesh` to be installed.
 The script `example_neonate.m` walks through the process of converting to inr and calling the mesher all through MATLAB.

 ## STL to INR